 Not to mention the first documentary films I watched about flamenco, where the gypsies themselves frown straight into the camera and shake their heads.. tsktsktsk.. don't even try you gadjo.
 You'll never have it.

 So, either I stop dancing flamenco, or I confront this question head on to avoid verbal and physical paralysis.
-I have to learn what it means for me, a white anglo woman with Albertan, British, Russian and Norwegian roots (which I just learned I have not long ago), to be practicing an art that originates from gypsies in the south of Spain.
+I have to learn what it means for me, a white anglo woman with Albertan, British, Russian and Norwegian roots to be practicing an art that originates from gypsies in the south of Spain.
 That's a lot of cultural identity questions to wade through!
 How can I take 'rights' to what I do??!
 Do I have a right???
-Now, in 2018, there is so much more awareness and discussion of cultural identity, inclusion, appropriation... it's a hot and pertinent topic.
+Now, in 2018, there is so much more awareness and discussion about cultural appropriation... it's a pertinent topic.

 My solution is and has always been the same: Understand as much as I can about the roots and actual forms in flamenco so I understand why I like it so much and how it works.
 Then, MAKE IT MY OWN.
 I read somewhere (I'll try and find the source) that 'Real' flamenco, or Flamenco Puro, is essentially an expression of the individual - No 2 artists should dance, sing or play guitar exactly the same.
 This philosophy suggests to carve out one's own interpretation, AND to not become a parody even of oneself, IMPROVISE.
 Every year, every day, every minute.. is different.
 To express with authenticity and honesty it's necessary to acknowledge the present moment.